chkgk/leavable_wait_page/README.md

 ```

 ## Acknowledgements
 This app uses code and descriptions from the fantastic [custom-waiting-page-for-mturk](https://github.com/chapkovski/custom-waiting-page-for-mturk) by Essi Kujansuu, Nicolas Gruyer, and Philipp Chapkovski.
-The original licence is included.
+The original license is included.

 ____________________________________________________
 <sup>1</sup> https://en.wiktionary.org/wiki/leavable